EMazarakis/Generative-AI-in-Graphics/README.md

 In the conclusive third chapter of this thesis, the outcomes of the human evaluation stemming from the implementation of Generative AI models for graphics are presented.
 Additionally, notable discoveries pertaining to these three models within the graphics domain are discussed.

-# Evaluated Models
+# Evaluation
-We perform a human evaluation comparing the most common open-source (Stable Diffusion, Pix-Art-α), and commercial (DALL-E 2) models.
+We perform an assessment on three text-to-image Gen AI models, the most common open-source (Stable Diffusion, Pix-Art-α), and commercial (DALL-E 2) models.
+The assessment that we do is: qualitative and quantitative.
 These models have 3 common hyperparameters: prompt, height, width.
 For the evaluation of these three models, we provide a benchmark of six task-types with twelve prompts of each task type.

+## Generative AI models for evaluation
+We assess three models, the DALL-E 2, Stable Diffusion and Pix-Art-α

-## DALL-E 2
+### DALL-E 2
 This folder contains the python code files.
 In order to create DALL-E 2 images through openai API we used the file [python-dalle-api-call](https://github.com/EMazarakis/Generative-AI-in-Graphics/blob/main/DALL-E%202/PythonApplication5.py)

-## Stable Diffusion
+### Stable Diffusion
 This folder contains the installation instructions of the stable diffusion v.1.5 model and of the relevant web-ui in order to execute the model. [stable disffusion](https://github.com/EMazarakis/Generative-AI-in-Graphics/blob/main/Stable%20Diffusion/Installation_Instructions.md)

-## Pix-Art-α
+### Pix-Art-α
 This folder contains all the relevant urls in order to use the model [Pix-Art-α](https://github.com/EMazarakis/Generative-AI-in-Graphics/blob/main/Pix-Art-%CE%B1/Model_Demo.md) .

-# Benchmarking
+## Benchmarking
 We provide a multi-task benchmark for evaluating the text-to-image models.
 Our benchmark contains a suite of tasks over multiple applications that capture a model’s ability to handle different features of a text prompt.
 Our benchmark contains:
 1. colouring task: The prompt is used to examine the ability of the image generation system to generate images that have colouring concepts.